 God's prophets have a difficult job.
-They see the world around them through God's eyes, and they are tormented by the rising tide of sin and the coming destruction it will bring.
-Charles Whitaker focuses on a few of Ezekiel's visions to reveal what is really happening behind the scenes and how God's people should respond to it.
+They see the world through God's eyes, and they are tormented by the rising tide of sin and the coming destruction.

-Jesus' well-known parable preaches the gospel of the Kingdom of God by revealing salvation, the resurrection to eternal life, and inheritance of His Kingdom on the earth.
-Martin Collins explains how.
+Jesus' parable preaches the gospel of the Kingdom by revealing salvation, the resurrection to eternal life, and inheritance of His Kingdom on the earth.

 How will God deal with the demons?
 Here are four common assumptions made regarding Satan's and the demons' fate, along with a cohesive explanation.